genomearchitect/genomearchitect.github.io/_pages/main.md

 Try Apollo on our [Public Demo](demo), built with the genome of several organism including the honey bee (<i>Apis mellifera</i>).

 {: .notice--info}
-[Download the latest Apollo release](https://github.com/GMOD/Apollo/releases/latest) off of Github to [get started](http://genomearchitect.readthedocs.io/en/stable/).
+[Download the latest Apollo release](https://github.com/GMOD/Apollo/releases/latest) off of Github to get started.
+Documentation for the Apollo software is also avaible via [read the docs](http://genomearchitect.readthedocs.io/en/stable/).

 {: .notice--info}
 {% include contact.md %}